gongahkia/yuho/doc/future.md

 ### Immediate

-* Integrate fault element, physical element, defences
-   * Add further syntax for how to specify one portion as ACTUS REUS and one portion as MENS REUS
-       * Shelve discussion of defences for now and add it below to future.md as additional thing to consider but inconsequential since statutes by default don't specify the defences of an offence
-       * Consider integrating actus reas and mens reas and defences into the EXISTING statute struct literals for definitions
-           * deception: mental element
-           * actual action performed, attribution: physical element
-       * How else can I break down the logic of a statute *(both definition s415 and consequence punishment application s416-s420)* to be **even more** granular?
-           * Fault element
-                * INTENTION
-                * KNOWLEDGE
-                * RASHNESS
-                * NEGLIGENCE
-           * Physical element
-                * CAUSATION
-                * CONCURRENCE
-                * AUTOMATISM
-                * ILLEGAL OMISSION
-           * Defences
-       * Refer to Criminal Law notes google doc from Azfir's structure of inquiry as required

 * Create a tool that can compile a base struct definition file and an instance of a struct literal file of a given illustration / situation and highlight that path in a Mermaid flowchart, perhaps with a clicking through and rerendering the mermaid diagram each time while appending a new named node to the class
     * Brainstorm all possible mermaid diagrams that can be created based on the illustration struct instances
     * Example of a highlighted path is as below